cdsittampalam/documentation/docs/Fund Administration.md

 Create a Fund Wizard
 --------------------

 The Create a Fund wizard takes you through the steps for creating a fund.
 Each fund you create consists of assets.
 You can also set the same or different custodians for withdrawal and transfer policies.

-When you select custodians, you can also choose the Threshold level.
-A Threshold includes the minimum number of custodian signatures out of the total number for a transaction to happen.
+When you select custodians, you can also choose the threshold level.
+A threshold includes the minimum number of custodian signatures out of the total number for a transaction to happen.
 A higher threshold level, e.g. containing a ratio of 3/3, needs more custodian signatures for a transaction to take place.
 A lower threshold, e.g. containing a ratio of 1/3, needs fewer signatures for a transaction to take place.

 You can repeat the steps to create multiple funds differentiated by the asset type and/or group of custodians.

 ### Example

 In the example of Fund A, Bob, Dave, and Alice are custodians in a fund.
 However, not all of them are custodians for both policies.
-Each policy contains a set Threshold level.
+Each policy contains a set threshold level.

 ![Fund A](/doc-images/ManagingFundA.png)

 ### Custody Providers

-As an investor creating funds, you will need to work closely with a custody provider in order to decide policies and the Threshold.
+As an investor creating funds, you will need to work closely with a custody provider in order to decide policies and the threshold.

 ### Start Wizard